Counseling - Professional

 COUN 5313 (3-3-0) Group Counseling Methods

 An experiential study of group counseling theories and techniques.
 Leadership roles, stages of group development, and member responsibilities are explored.
 Ethical and legal issues related to group interventions are discussed.
-Open only to students in the Master of Arts in Professional Counseling, Master of Arts in Psychology, Master of Education in School Counseling, and the accelerated BA/BS in Psychology/MA in Professional Counseling Programs.
+Open only to students in the Master of Arts in Professional Counseling, Master of Arts in Psychology, and the Master of Education in School Counseling.

 Requisites: None.